rauf-mifteev/MLND_Capstone_Project/README.md

 # Dog Breed Classifier Project for Udacity Machine Learning Engineer Nanodedree

 ## Project overview
 This is dog breed classifier project for Udacity's Machine Learning Engineer Nanodegree program.
-In this project, I build and train **Convolutional Neural Network (CNN)** as image classifier in **Jupiter Notebook** using **Pytorch**.
+In this project, I build and train **Convolutional Neural Network (CNN)** as image classifier in **Jupiter Notebook** using **PyTorch**.
 This code must be able to:

 * Detect whether an image contains a dog or human, and distinguish between the two.
 * If given an image of a dog, the model predicts its breed with at least 60% accuracy.
 Random chance is less than 1% since there are 133 dog breeds (classes) in the dataset.